 Normal Period Cycle – What’s your Menstrual Flow?

-It’s common for women to worry that their period cycle isn’t normal – mainly because, when they first start, periods do take some getting used to, whether you’re wondering how long they are or how often you’ll get them.
+It’s common for women to worry that their period cycle isn’t ‘normal’.
+When they first start, periods do take some getting used to.
+Find out how long they tend to last and how often you’ll get them.

 But don’t worry.
 That ‘am I normal?’ thing soon wears off.
 And anyway, when it comes to when they start, how long they last, and the symptoms you get, a ‘normal’ period is a pretty broad thing.

 How long is a period cycle?

 The average age women start menstruating is between 11 and 14 years of age.
 A normal period cycle lasts 28 days, but can vary from 21 to 35 days.
 And during puberty they can last even longer, and take a while to settle down.
 After puberty, most women develop a regular menstrual cycle, with around the same length of time between periods, and the same length of period.
 Menstrual bleeding usually lasts two to seven days, with the average being five days.

 Once your period starts, the bleeding will usually be the heaviest in the first two days.
 The amount of blood lost in a normal period is about two to three tablespoons or 30-40ml.
 But don’t forget that it always looks like more than it is.
 Some women bleed more heavily than this and may need to change their sanitary towel more frequently.
 Or switch to a higher absorbency.